bestia-dev/rust_wasm_helper_for_pwa/README.md

 I think this is a nice candidate for an automation utility.

 I will start with one png file at least 512x512 px.
 This helper will then make all other pngs with different sizes.
 I will use the info I found as of today.
 Even so there are different names and implementations.
 This will probably change in the future.
 I will try to update it later.
+Android: 72, 96, 128, 144, 152, 192, 384, 512
+iOs: 120, 180
+and maskable 192

 ## not a CLI, let it be PWA

 But I don't want to make it a CLI, because it must be installed (be afraid of unknown programs), has complete access to all my system and it works only on one OS.
 I want to make a PWA utility: trustworthy, no-problem installation, cross-platform.
 But the downside is that it must be run manually.
 I think it is not possible to call it from a shell script.
 This is not a problem because changing the app icon image is important and should be done in edit-time when the programmer is still conscious.
 All the processing is done locally inside the browser.
 No server involved at all.
 No data is transferred to the server.
 Zero.
 Zilch.
 Nada.
 Let see where it takes us.